Interview with Jean Yang

 Is that what Akita is written in primarily?

 I don’t do the primary development on Akita.
 I let the team choose the languages.
 It used to be primarily Go and now it’s coded in Python, Go and TypeScript.

-What the most interesting challenge has been building Akita?
+What has been the most interesting challenge building Akita?

 The challenge has always been defining the problem.
 We knew we wanted to build a better way of automatically understanding API behaviors, but at first we weren’t sure how.
 We came upon building Akita by starting out developing an API fuzzer.
 In the beginning, we were trying to track data flows, as that was my research at the time.
 We needed to do it in an opaque way because people said they didn’t really want to install this across every service of their entire system just to watch API traffic.
 That created a set of tactical challenges.
 In order to understand data flows, you need to be at your points of ingress.

 The only way we could think to do that was fuzzing.
 Even with the fuzzer, we had to come up with ways to insert into systems in a very lightweight way.
 Initially it was Docker.
 We considered, “how do we finagle the system to watch things passively?”
 We then came up with a set of tactical challenges, which is, “how do we know what the APIs are to fuzz?”
 We realized people didn’t actually know themselves, so we had to learn how to get those APIs in a non-invasive way.
 Some of the challenges were figuring out how to use a pcap filter, figuring out how to use Go packets, figuring out how to use tcpdump with Docker.